 About the program

-PBOT’s Transportation Wallet: Access for All program offers free transportation resources (funds or credits) to select people living on a low income.
-Access for All Wallets help pay for transit, e-bike and e-scooter-share, ride-share (Uber/Lyft), taxi services, and more.
+PBOT’s Transportation Wallet: Access for All program offers free transportation resources (funds or credits) to select Portlanders living on low incomes.
+Access for All Wallets are available to eligible participants once per calendar year and help pay for transit (TriMet), e-bike and e-scooter-share, ride-share (Uber/Lyft), taxi services, and more.

-The program is one of the nation's first based on the concept of Universal Basic Mobility, the idea that everyone should have access to a basic level of mobility to meet their transportation needs, regardless of their income or where they live.
+The Access for All program is one of the nation's first, based on the concept of Universal Basic Mobility, the idea that everyone should have access to a basic level of mobility to meet their transportation needs, regardless of their income or where they live.

 The program focuses on reducing everyday barriers people face when attempting to access transportation services, like cost, technology access, credit/debit card requirements, and low-income verification processes for various service providers.